facebook/react/docs/docs/ref-03-component-specs.md

 Invoked once before the component is mounted.
 The return value will be used as the initial value of `this.state`.

+> Note:
+>
+> This method is not available on ES6 `class` components that extend `React.Component`.
+It may be removed entirely in a future version of React.

 ### getDefaultProps